-Darshan's Wife Vijayalakshmi Reacts To The Assault Rumours!
+Darshan's Wife Vijayalakshmi Reacts To Assault Rumours!
 Fans Console Her

 Kannada actor Darshan is yet again in the news for the same reason that once haunted him.
 Nearly three years after the infamous incident, wherein he was jailed for a month for assaulting his wife Vijayalakshmi, the Kurukshetra actor is being dragged into another controversy.
-Saturday, some of the reports on social media regarding the Challenging Star beating his wife went viral.
+Some of the reports on social media regarding the Challenging Star beating his wife went viral on Saturday.
 They suggested that Darshan assaulted his wife and mother-in-law in their apartment, based in Banasankari, Bangalore.
 Upon witnessing these reports, his wife Vijayalakshmi took to her Twitter handle to react to the above rumours.

 She wrote, "All the rumours doing rounds are baseless..." - (sic) Though the star wife herself brushed these rumours off, reports are still suggesting that the actor did get violent with his partner.
 The forwards on social media said that Vijayalakshmi visited a hospital for treatment following the incident and even reported the issue at the local police station.